nygeog/beh_public/data_requests/2015-01-12-walkability-pips/readme.markdown

 ---

 ##Park Inspection data
 Our Park inspection data shapefile is only current up to 2006.
-I could share that with you.
+We might need to get approval from NYC Parks to share that historical data.
 But more likely you'd want to use the more current data from NYC Open Data.
 It's an XML file so you'd have do some data carpentry to get that to join with the actual Parks data. **ParkId** is the field you'd want to use.

 ####Park Inspections data